jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 2 - Races.md

 >DUERGAR
 >
 >In cities deep in the Underdark live the duergar, or gray dwarves.
-After centuries of captivity and torment by mind flayers, they have innate magical abilities to become [[invisible]] and to temporarily grow to giant size.
+After centuries of captivity and torment by mind flayers, they have innate magical abilities to become [[Invisible]] and to temporarily grow to giant size.

 ### Hill Dwarf